 Additional services for businesses and teams

-This digital program delivers a selection of posture break exercises each workday for 3 weeks.
-Each day’s exercises can be completed in as little as 10 minutes while sitting or standing at your workstation.
+This email program delivers a selection of posture break exercises each workday.
+Each day’s exercise can be completed in as little as 10 minutes while sitting or standing at your workstation.
 No equipment needed.

 Slouch Specific: How to Fix Tech Neck

 This virtual 30-minute workshop includes sitting, standing and floor exercises that aren’t covered in Pain, Posture and Productivity.
 All are meant to combat the posture problem linked to our mobile lifestyles.

 During this virtual workshop your employees will get easy-to-implement tips for setting up an ergonomic home office, working in good posture and using posture break exercises for better health.

 FREE TRAINING VIDEO

-Are work-from-home setups a pain in the neck for your employees?
+Are work-from-home desk setups a pain in the neck for your employees?

 In just 3 minutes, you’ll learn simple posture and ergonomic solutions for neck pain that you and your team can implement right away.